EndangeredMassa/endangeredmassa.github.com/_posts/DRAFT-battle-of-semver.md

 In my opinion, all production code should always use shrinkwrap.
 You never want ANY change to your codebase to happen between testing and deploying.

+Some suggest that we adopt this alternate policy because that's how it's used in the "real world".
+It is certainly tempting to codify how things are actually happening in the module ecosystem.
+However, I believe this is a mistake.

 It implies that (at least) the majority of packages use this "realistic" version of semver.